 Along the idea of trying new foods, something I’m doing this year is trying more new things.
 Whether it’s new foods, new activities, new classes, new recipes or new restaurants, I feel like trying new things leads to new experiences and great memories.
 If left to my own devices, I feel like I could spend hours on my couch browsing Pinterest and binge-watching any show on Netflix.
-But not this year, so far I’ve filled January with lots of new things.
-Everything from snowshoeing to going to a basketball game to taking a class in classical music theory, it’s kind of all over the place.
+But I’m realizing that it’s so important to take life by the horns and go for it and try new things.
+This year, so far I’ve filled January with lots of new things.
+Everything from snowshoeing to going to a basketball game to taking a class in classical music theory, it’s kind of all over the place but I’m really enjoying it.
+I think this is especially important in the winter where it’s so easy to get stuck inside.
 I even tried a new style of photography for this curry – a high angle shot.
 I’m realizing that it’s a lot of fun to challenge yourself with new things.